-2. Determine whether the gs641di service is already defined.
+- 2. Determine whether the gs64ldi service is already defined.
+How to do this will depend on how your system is set up.

-If you are using NIS:
+- If you are using NIS:

-'''

-% ypcat services | grep gs64ldi
+- % ypcat services | grep gs64ldi

-'''
+- If you are using ldap:

+- % getent services | grep gs64ldi

-If your machine is using a local copy of the TCP/IP network database:
+- If your machine is using a local copy of the TCP/IP network database:

-'''

-% grep gs64ldi /etc/services
+- % grep gs64ldi /etc/services

-'''

-If gs64ldi is defined, skip the rest of this procedure and continue with the installation at "Run the Installation Script" on page 14.
+If gs64ldi is defined, skip the rest of this procedure and continue with the installation at "Run the Installation Script" on page 15.